fiveladdercon/booster/README.md

 distributed, which means that without a mechanism to dissuade this kind of distribution, the whole system can be defeated.

-The first line against this is to always serialize an expiry date, in which case if the feature set is leaked, at least it won't be forever.
+The first line of defence is to always serialize an expiry date, in which case if the feature set is leaked, at least it won't be forever.

-The second line against this is to serialize the personal contact information of the recipient into the authorization, in which case if the feature set is leaked, you know darn well who leaked it.
-This will deter most people, as it is a clear, public statement that they are ripping you off.
+A second line of defence against this is to serialize the contact information of the intended recipient into the authorization, in which case if the feature set is leaked, we all know darn well who leaked it.
+This will deter most *individuals*, as it is a clear, public statement that they are ripping you off, but it has pitfalls when it comes to *organizations*, so use with caution.
+As a rule, the larger the organization, the more trustworthy, as legitimate organizations generally don't become large without building public trust.

-Another thing to consider is that the granting of trial feature authorization should not be automated, as it is easy to script issuing a request and unpacking the result, which again defeats the system.
+Another thing to consider is that automated feature authorization is easily defeated, as it is easy to script the request and unpack the result.

 Acknowledgements